chunyip135/chunyip135/README.md

 - 🌱 I’m currently learning Deep Learning using tensorflow (Image classification).
   * How do I learn?
     1. Tensorflow in practice specialization on Coursera
     2. Hands-on Machine Learning with Scikit-learn, Keras & Tensorflow book

 - 👯 I’m looking freelance jobs on Fiverr & Upwork.

 - 💬 Ask me about Data Science, Maths, Python, Machine Learning and also Deep Learning.

 - 📫 How to reach me: Just send an email to me.

+ My Current Projects:
+ - image classification using CNN on datasets in Kaggle

  My Tools:
-- Python
-- R
-- Excel
-- Tableau
-- SQL
+ Python, R, Excel, Tableau, SQL, Bash, Git, Tensorflow, Keras

+ What to learn next ?
-- Basics terminal
+ - NLP
-- Git
+ - RNN, LSTM
-- Tensorflow
+ - More statistics
-- Keras
+ - Object recognization